kennysp19/osTicket-with-AD-Home-Lab/README.md

-# osTicket Help Desk Lab — Ubuntu Server + Active Directory
+# osTicket Help Desk Lab Ubuntu Server + Active Directory

 This is a documentation of me setting up osTicket in my home Active Directory lab.
-I'm learning IT and working toward a help desk career, so I wanted to build something that actually mirrors what you'd do on the job — a real ticketing system running in the same environment as my Active Directory domain.
+I'm learning IT and working toward a support or help desk role, so I wanted to build something that actually mirrors what you'd do on the job.
+A real ticketing system running in the same environment as my Active Directory domain.
 This guide covers everything I did, all the errors I ran into, and how I fixed them.

 ---